“Currently Copilot shows some promise but feels more like a preview than a full release.”

 1. Limited Functionality: Copilot’s functionality is heavily dependent on specific platforms and file locations.
 For instance, documents need to be uploaded to OneDrive for CoPilot to be able to work with them and even then, the functionality is limited.
 This limitation restricts its usability and interoperability across different ecosystems.

-2. Incompatible with Excel: I found that CoPilot was unable to scan, extract, or summarize data from Excel spreadsheets.
-I consider this to be a HUGE drawback for CoPilot.
+2. Incompatible with Excel: We found that CoPilot was unable to scan, extract, or summarize data from Excel spreadsheets.
+We consider this to be a HUGE drawback for CoPilot.

 3. Limitations with Email: Copilot was also unable to directly search through my email folders on command or provide the user with any specific information from within email messages.
 Instead, Copilot utilizes the Microsoft 365 backend/Viva Insights data to give a general overview of emails that have been sent.
 This limitation makes Copilot ineffective when it comes to managing emails.

-4. Inconsistent Performance: I experienced mixed results with Copilot’s chat summarization feature, ranging from comprehensive summaries to oversimplified outputs.
+4. Inconsistent Performance: We experienced mixed results with Copilot’s chat summarization feature, ranging from comprehensive summaries to oversimplified outputs.
 Similarly, its responsiveness and accuracy in providing responses in Word documents have been erratic.
-There were times I waited over 30 seconds to get a summary, which may not sound like a lot, but when you’re sitting there watching, you could have just read the message.
+There were times we waited over 30 seconds to get a summary, which may not sound like a lot, but when you’re sitting there watching, you could have just read the message.

 5. Performance Issues: Copilot’s speed in generating responses and summaries has been subpar, leading to frustration.
 Additionally, interruptions during tasks, such as canceling summary generation by clicking on another chat, hindered my productivity.

-6. Complex Setup: I, and even some of our highly skilled techs, have encountered difficulties in configuring Copilot across various Microsoft platforms, including issues with activating the chatbot in certain environments like Microsoft 365 Apps.
+6. Complex Setup: Some of our highly skilled techs have encountered difficulties in configuring Copilot across various Microsoft platforms, including issues with activating the chatbot in certain environments like Microsoft 365 Apps.
 Essentially, it’s just buggy.

 Is Microsoft Copilot Worth It for Your Business?